lumenad-public/HogwartsForSlack/README.md

 })
 ```

-Alternatively you can enter each user manually through the UI.
+Finally you can enter each user manually through the UI.
 Select `Create Item` on your table.
 ![AWS DynamoDB Settings](/images/aws_dynamodb_create_item.png)

 Then you can enter your users' information via the `Tree` editor or the `JSON` editor.
 This would be pretty laborious if you were gonna add 50 users, but if you've only got a few users this may be easier than attempting an automated upload.